Bartapapa/legend/docs/pages/base-rules.md

 On a failure, the spell cannot be cast any more for the day, and needs to be recharged (stated in the spell).
 If you roll doubles, a <b>Mishap</b> occurs along with the usual effects.
 The GM determines what happens according to the spell and situation.

+For cases where the effects of a spell would be used as a tool in ways that aren't defined by the spell's effects, then use the characters Wit as the Quality die for the spell-tool.

 </details>